4.5

 Login or Signup

-This large German war cemetery is located near the Fort de La Malmaison, along the Chemin des Dames.
-It was created in 1941 by the Wehrmacht to centralise scattered graves from the Aisne region.
-After the war, the site was officially recognised by a Franco-German convention in 1954 and inaugurated in 1965.
-It is the resting place of almost 11,850 German soldiers, mainly those who died during the 1940 campaign and the fighting following the Allied landings in Normandy in 1944.
-Between 1960 and 1961, more than 6,800 bodies were reburied from six surrounding departments.
+This large German war cemetery is located near Fort de La Malmaison, along the Chemin des Dames.
+It was established in 1941 by the Wehrmacht to centralize scattered graves from the Aisne region.
+After the war, the site was officially recognized by a Franco-German convention in 1954 and solemnly inaugurated in 1965.
+Nearly 11,850 German soldiers rest here, primarily fallen during the 1940 campaign and the fighting after the Allied landings in Normandy in 1944.
+Between 1960 and 1961, over 6,800 bodies were reburied from six surrounding departments.
 The cemetery is sober and serene, with rows of dark crosses and a memorial stone.
-It is a silent reminder of the fierce fighting in this region and is an important stop on the remembrance routes along the Chemin des Dames.
+It serves as a silent reminder of the fierce fighting in this region and is an important stop on remembrance routes along the Chemin des Dames.

 6